Woodsyanna

 * To produce purebred Persians that come as close as possible to the written standard set forth by CFA through selective breeding practices.

 * To keep this program pure.
-There are no Himalayn or Exotic bloodlines within these pedigrees.
+There are no Himalayan or Exotic bloodlines within these pedigrees.

 * To raise in a natural manner true to the design of the feline mammal for optimal health.